behzad89/weatherAPI/README.md

 Longitude: The east-west position of a city (ranging from -180° to +180°).
 Together, these coordinates uniquely identify the location of a city.
 ### 2. Time
 Time refers to the specific timestamp when the weather data is recorded.
-This is either the current time or the time for which the forecast data is valid.
 ### 3. Temperature_2m
 Temperature at 2 meters is the air temperature measured 2 meters above the ground.
 This is the standard height used in weather reporting and is typically given in Celsius (°C) or Fahrenheit (°F).
 ### 4. Relative Humidity_2m